bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 <br><b> total_vcores.sh</b> file which is used to obtain the total number of virtual CPU cores assigned to the nodes.
 <br>`cp ~/test/total_vcores.sh ~/Spark/appconfig`{{execute}}
 <br><br>
-To view the content of total_vcores.sh file.<br> Please execute the below command.
+To view the content of total_vcores.sh file.
+Please execute the below command.
 <br>`cat ~/Spark/appconfig/total_vcores.sh`{{execute}}

 <b>Task 6:<br>